arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * If `Cat` is an `Animal`, is `TakeCare<Cat>` a `TakeCare<Animal>`?
 * Why in Java, C# and many other languages constructors are not part of the interface?
 * In the last years there has been a lot of hype on Node.
 What's your opinion on the use in the back end of a language that was initially conceived to run in the browser?
+* Pretend you have a time machine and pretend that you have the opportunity to go to a particular point in time during Java's (or C#, Python, Go or whatever) history, and talk with some of the JDK architects.
+What would you try to convince them of?
+Removing checked exceptions?
+Adding unsigned primitives?
+Adding multiple-inheritance?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>